vigneshkrishnamoorthy/dotfiles/README.md

 The list of configuration files contained in the repo is here.
 Use gnu-stow directly to avoid all sort of pains from now on.
 Here are a few additional packages that have to be installed to make this work:

-- `wmutils`: window manipulation for KeepassX system.
-- `xdotool`: window manipulation for the jrnl system in place.
+- i3-gaps
+- i3-blocks
+- gnu/stow
+- keychain

 All of the folders are now linked using gnu/stow.
 Install stow from the repository and use `stow /foldername/` to make the required symlinks.